hippiehunter/dblbook/src/common/variables.md

 >     -   [ ] Data division and procedure division
 >     -   [ ] Data division and memory division
 >     -   [ ] Procedure division and static division
-> 2. What keyword allows for variable declarations within the procedure division in recent versions of DBL?
+> 2. Which keyword allows for variable declarations within the procedure division in recent versions of DBL?
 >     -   [ ] Var
 >     -   [ ] Data
 >     -   [ ] Local
 >     -   [ ] Static
-> 3. What are the storage specifiers available for records and groups in DBL?
+> 3. What are the storage specifiers available for records and groups `[**Not groups.
+Just records, right?]` in DBL?
 >     -   [ ] Static, local, and global
 >     -   [ ] Stack, global, and local
 >     -   [ ] Stack, static, and local